Travis Fimmel Joins Sci-Fi Thriller ‘Zone 414’

 Travis Fimmel is set to star in the sci-fi thriller movie, Zone 414.
 As yet, no other cast member announcements have been made but Andrew Baird will make his feature film debut with the upcoming release.

 According to Deadline, Zone 414 tells the story of a “colony of state-of-the-art humanoid robots.”
-Set in the near future, private investigator David Carmichael (Travis Fimmel) is hired to bring home the daughter of the creator.
-Employing Jane, who is a highly advanced and self-aware A.I., the pair attempt to track down the missing person.
+Set in the near future, private investigator David Carmichael (Fimmel) is hired to bring home the daughter of the creator.
+Employing Jane, who is a highly advanced and self-aware A.I., the pair attempts to track down the missing person.
 In the process of this investigation, they discover secrets and a crime that makes them question the very origins of Zone 414.
 As a result of this, the true purpose of the “City of Robots” is discovered.

 With sci-fi robots seemingly becoming the new hot genre across movies and TV, the premise for this movie is somewhat similar to another of Fimmel’s current productions.
 As previously reported by The Inquisitr, Fimmel is set to star in TNT’s Raised by Wolves.
 The series centers on two androids who are tasked with raising human children on a remote planet.
 Over time, religious beliefs cause conflict and the androids realize that raising humans might not be as easy as initially suggested.